mdrobny/billiard-3d-three.js/README.md

 * [requre.js](http://requirejs.org)

 #### How to run
-This application have to be run from a server (e.g localhost), because of web workers, textures loading etc.
+This application has to be run from a server (e.g localhost), because of web workers, textures loading etc.